liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/08-adapting-your-media-to-multiple-devices.markdown

 (one per image resolution) targeting different device capabilities.
 You can see the differences in the HTML of the content in the example below:

-Blog entry containing an image without Adaptive Media:
+HTML for a Blog entry containing an image without Adaptive Media:

     <img src="/documents/20140/0/photo.jpeg/1992-9143-85d2-f72ec1ff77a0 />

-Blog entry containing an image with Adaptive Media:
+HTML for a Blog entry containing an image with Adaptive Media:

     <picture>